CaoimheOBrien/WebUIDesign_2025GroupProject/README.md

     1. Wrote all the modules, topics and content.

 Challenges faced and how they were solved:
+- The display of names in the class info page proved difficult.
+This is because I tried to make them a separate js file first as I thought it would be easier to display all of them at once and to style all of them together.

+- To fix this, I researched online an easier way to display them.
+I then changed the name to a string instead of a separate js file.

 What was learned or improved during the process: